Click the link below to view the Dangerous and Potentially Dangerous Dog Ordinance adopted by the Board of Supervisors on October 3, 2022

 The county has a total area of 590.53 square miles, of which 588.73 square miles is land and 1.80 square mile is water.
 The population recorded in the 1830 Federal Census was 2,680.
 Today, there are about 27,500 residents in the county.

 Simpson County is a beautiful, peaceful place with happy people and quaint towns that reflect true southern hospitality and grace.
-It’s a wonderful place to live, visit, do business – or just have fun and relax.
+Its a wonderful place to live, visit, do business – or just have fun and relax.
 Please join us – our doors and hearts are open!